vircadia/vircadia-native-core/BUILD.md

             -> include
             -> lib

 For all three external libraries you should be able to simply copy the extracted folder that you get from the download links provided at the top of the guide.
+The `root_lib_dir` in the above example can be wherever you choose on your system - as long as the environment variable HIFI_LIB_DIR is set to it.

 *NOTE: Be careful with glm.
 What other libraries would normally call 'include', a folder containing the headers, glm uses 'glm'.
 You will have a glm folder nested inside the top-level glm folder.*